onedapperterm/Chatbot_BE/README.md

 The following are the available API endpoints:

-    GET /it_chat: Retrieves all CustomerMessage entries.
+    GET /it_chat: Retrieves answer of chatbot.
-    POST /it_chat: Creates a new CustomerMessage entry.
+    POST /it_chat: Creates a new question.